kodecocodes/i9t/uistackview-and-al-changes/uistackview-and-al-changes.markdown

 ## Layout guides

-A layout guide is the new way of positioning views.
-The old way was to use a dummy view.
+A layout guide gives you a new way to position views when you'd previously need to use a dummy view.
 For example, you might have used spacer views between buttons to space them equally, or a container view to collectively align two labels.
 But creating and adding a view has a cost, even if it's never drawn.

 Think of a layout guide as defining a rectangular region or a frame in your view hierarchy, the edges of which you can use for alignment.